tien315/FNAL-Unity-Project/README.md

 <img src="Documentation/Images/0_scene.png" width=400/>

 This part includes downloading and installing the Unity Editor, setting up a basic Unity scene, and importing a robot.
-We will import the [UR3 robot arm](https://www.universal-robots.com/products/ur3-robot) using the [URDF Importer](https://github.com/Unity-Technologies/URDF-Importer) package.
+We will import the URDF we created in step 1 using the [URDF Importer](https://github.com/Unity-Technologies/URDF-Importer) package.

 ---